Rnamrata/credit-card-fraud-analysis/README.md

 # credit-card-fraud-analysis

-The project is about predicting credit card fraud.
+The project is about predicting online payment fraud.
 The Online Payments Fraud Detection [https://www.kaggle.com/datasets/rupakroy/online-payments-fraud-detection-dataset] dataset has been collected from Kaggle.
 The dataset description has been provided in Kaggle.

 There are seven steps of the project.
 i.
 Data Preprocessing